ballerina-platform/ballerina-lang/docs/lang-ref/statements.md

 The Reply statement sends the request message back to the client.
 In the Composer, you can drag the Reply icon ![alt-text](../images/icons/reply.png "Reply icon") from the tool palette to the canvas to add the statement to your program.

-The syntax of a `reply` statement is as follows:
+A `reply` statement is defined as follows:
 ```
 reply Message?;
 ```